Khitan (circumcision): Religious sources

 Circumcision being performed in Central Asia, c.
 1865–1872.
 Restored albumen print.

 The Quran itself does not mention circumcision explicitly in any verse.
 In the time of the Islamic prophet Muhammad, both male and female circumcision were carried out by Pagan Arabian tribes, and male circumcision was performed by the Jewish tribes of Arabia for religious reasons.
 This has also been attested by the classical Muslim scholar al-Jāḥiẓ, as well as by the Roman-Jewish historian Flavius Josephus.

 According to some ḥadīth reports, Muhammad was born without a foreskin, while others maintain that his grandfather, ʿAbd al-Muṭṭalib, circumcised him when he was seven days old.
 Some ḥadīth report that Heraclius, Emperor of the Byzantine Empire, had referred to Muhammad as "the king of the circumcised".

 Some ḥadīth reports mention circumcision in a list of practices known as fitra (acts considered to be of a refined person).
-Abū Hurayra, one of the companions of Muhammad, was quoted saying: "five things are fitra: circumcision, shaving pubic hair with a razor, trimming the mustache, paring one's nails and plucking the hair from one's armpits" (reported in the ḥadīth of Sahih al-Bukhari and Sahih Muslim).
-However, there are other ḥadīth which do not name circumcision as part of the characteristics of fitra.
+Abū Hurayra, one of the companions of Muhammad, was quoted saying:"five things are fitra: circumcision, shaving pubic hair with a razor, trimming the mustache, paring one's nails and plucking the hair from one's armpits" (reported in the ḥadīth of Sahih al-Bukhari and Sahih Muslim).However, there are other ḥadīth which do not name circumcision as part of the characteristics of fitra.
 Hence, the different hadiths do not agree on whether circumcision is part of fitra or not.

-Muhammad's wife Aisha supposedly quoted Muhammad as saying that "if the two circumcised parts have been in touch with one another, ghusl [ritual purification] is necessary."
+Muhammad's wife Aisha supposedly quoted Muhammad as saying that: "if the two circumcised parts have been in touch with one another, ghusl (ritual purification) is necessary."
 According to some other ḥadīth reports, Muhammad supposedly circumcised his grandsons, Ḥasan ibn ʿAlī and Ḥusayn ibn ʿAlī, on the seventh day after their birth.
 Sahih al-Bukhari and Sahih Muslim also quote Muhammad saying that Abraham performed his own circumcision at the age of eighty.
 It is also reported by Abū Dāwūd and Aḥmad ibn Ḥanbal that Muhammad stated that circumcision was a "law for men and a preservation of honor for women".

 According to historians of religion and scholars of religious studies, the Islamic tradition of circumcision was derived from the pagan practices and rituals of pre-Islamic Arabia.
 Circumcision was introduced to many lands of the Middle East and North Africa for the first time through Islam itself following the early Muslim conquests under the Rāshidūn Caliphate, whose commanders were the companions and contemporaries of Muhammad.
-For example, the Persians practiced neither male nor female circumcision before the advent of Islam.
+For example, the Persians did not practice male or female circumcision before the advent of Islam.
 Post-Islamic converts such as Afshin were found guilty in trials of remaining uncircumcised.

 Islamic scholars have diverse opinions on the obligatory nature of male circumcision, with some considering it mandatory (wājib), while others view it as only being highly recommended (sunnah).
 Shīʿīte traditions, however, such as those practised in Iran, have the most stringent requirements for male circumcision, since it is seen as a ritual of purification akin to Christian baptism rather than an initiation to adulthood.